 A ganglion cyst is sometimes painful, especially when it first occurs.
 Constantly using your hand or wrist can make the cyst enlarge and hurt more.
 Some hand and wrist movements, such as grasping things, may also be difficult.

-Your doctor may just watch your ganglion cyst.
+Your healthcare provider may just watch your ganglion cyst.
 Many shrink and become painless without treatment.
 Some disappear altogether.
-If the cyst is unsightly or painful, or makes it hard for you to use your hand, your doctor can treat it or, if needed, remove it surgically.
+If the cyst is unsightly or painful, or makes it hard for you to use your hand, your healthcare provider can treat it or, if needed, remove it surgically.

-To shrink the cyst, your doctor may massage the fluid back into the surrounding tissue, or remove (aspirate) the fluid with a needle.
-If the cyst hurts, your doctor may also give you an injection of an anti-inflammatory, such as cortisone, to relieve the irritation.
+To shrink the cyst, your provider may remove (aspirate) the fluid with a needle.
+If the cyst hurts, your provider may also give you an injection of an anti-inflammatory, such as cortisone, to relieve the irritation.
 Your hand may then be wrapped to help keep the cyst from recurring.

-If the cyst reappears after treatment, your doctor may remove it surgically.
+If the cyst reappears after treatment, your healthcare provider may remove it surgically.
 A section of the tissue that lines the joint or tendon is removed along with the cyst.
-This helps prevent another cyst from forming.
+This helps prevent another cyst from forming, although recurrence of the cyst is still possible after surgery.
 Usually, only your hand or arm is numbed, and you can go home a few hours after surgery.
 Your hand may be in a splint for several days.